Mohamed-Samehh/Recipe-Finder/README.md

 - **Search for Recipes**: Users can search for recipes by entering keywords such as dish names or ingredients.
 The application uses the API to fetch a list of recipes based on the search query.
 - **View Recipe Details**: Click on a recipe to view detailed information, including ingredients, instructions, and a meal image.
 This information is retrieved using the recipe ID from the API.
-- **Filter Meals by Category**: Users can filter recipes based on selected categories, enhancing their search experience.
+- **Browse Meals by Category**: Users can view dishes from selected categories, allowing them to explore a variety of recipes grouped by type.
-- **Filter Meals by Area**: Users can filter recipes based on geographical areas, allowing them to explore regional dishes.
+- **Explore Meals by Area**: Users can view dishes from specific geographical areas, enabling them to discover regional cuisines.
 - **Suggest a Recipe**: Users can suggest new recipes by submitting a form with their name, email, dish name, and instructions.
 - **Responsive Design**: The application is fully responsive, ensuring a smooth experience across different devices.
 - **Pagination**: Recipes are displayed in a paginated format, making it easy to browse large results sets.
 Users can navigate through multiple pages of recipes with ease.